stephenrob/Presentations/containers-for-preservation/PITCHME.md

 ### Using Containers

 - Package the code |
-- AND it's dependencies |
+- AND its dependencies |
 - <span>run this <b>anywhere</b></span> |

 Note: